-In the Smith Elementary core (Figure 3), the Clubhouse Formation occurs between 288.5 m and 322.7 m depth.
-Its basal contact with underlying gneiss is marked by a fault, with an angular contact (~45° to vertical in the core) and slickensides (Weems et al., 2007).
-This fault is overlain by ~15 cm thick interval of dolomitic sand.
-The lithology of the Clubhouse Formation in the Smith Elementary core is overall more fine-grained than that of the Hope Plantation, with a lower fining-upwards interval, muds and limestones in the middle, and a coarsening upward interval that extends to the unconformable upper contact with the Santonian marginal marine Collins Creek Formation.

-234 The lower marine informal member of the Clubhouse Formation in the Smith Elementary core 235 (322.7-~305.0 m) contains a more varied lithology than that of the Hope Plantation core.
-The basal interval in this member is a 2.6 m thick package of massive, coarsening upward and then fining upward, 236 clayey to silty, glauconite-bearing sandstone separated by a thin silty claystone above a ~35 cm core gap.
-237 Coring gaps of this scale are more common in the Smith Elementary core and are associated with the 238 239 contacts between sand and clay intervals.
-A single burrow occurs in the upper sandstone bed, and 240 glauconite decreases upsection.
-The overlying interval is composed of 2.8 m of bioturbated clay and silty clay, with two $\sim 30$ cm thick silty sandstones with abundant burrows and rare bivalves.
-The upper silty 241 claystone contains thin clay lenses.
-This claystone is overlain by a 4.0 m thick interval of interbedded 242 243 silty- to clayey sandstone, skeletal limestones composed of broken bivalve debris, including one which 244 has been dolomitized, and a thick ( $\sim 80$ cm) bioturbated silty claystone containing glauconite and bivalve shells.
-This in turn is overlain by a 5.2 m thick silty claystone with planar bedding, phosphate nodules, 245 246 pyrite, and bivalve shells.
+216 In the Smith Elementary core (Figure 3), the Clubhouse Formation occurs between 288.5 m and 322.7 m.
+Its basal contact with underlying gneiss is marked by a fault, with an angular contact (\sim 45° to 217 vertical in the core) and slickensides (Weems et al., 2007).
+This fault is overlain by ~15 cm thick interval 218 219 of dolomitic sand.
+The lithology of the Clubhouse Formation in the Smith Elementary core is overall more fine-grained than that of the Hope Plantation, with a lower fining-upwards interval, muds and 220 221 limestones in the middle, and then coarsening upward to the unconformable upper contact with the 222 Santonian marginal marine Collins Creek Formation.
+The informal marine member of the Clubhouse 223 Formation in the Smith Elementary core (322.7-305.0 m) contains a more varied lithology than that of 224 the Hope Plantation core.
+The basal interval is a 2.6 m thick package of massive coarsening upward and 225 then fining upward clayey to silty glauconite-bearing sandstone separated by a thin silty claystone above a 226 ~35 cm core gap.
+Coring gaps of this scale are more common in the Smith Elementary core and are 227 associated with the contacts between sand and clay intervals.
+A single burrow occurs in the upper 228 sandstone bed, and glauconite decreases upsection.
+The next section is composed of bioturbated clay and 229 silty clay, with two ~30 cm thick silty sandstones with abundant burrows and rare bivalves.
+The upper 230 silty claystone contains thin clay lenses.
+This claystone is overlain by an interval of interbedded silty- to clayey sandstone, skeletal limestones composed of broken bivalve debris, including one which has been 231 232 dolomitized, and a ~ 80 cm thick bioturbated silty claystone containing glauconite and bivalve shells.
+The overlying interval is a 5.2 m thick silty claystone with planar bedding, phosphate nodules, pyrite, and 233 234 bivalve shells.
 The lower 3.4 m of this claystone is laminated with no visible bioturbation.
-247 Overall this interval represents a fining upward sequence from sand to sandy silt to silty clay; the sandy 248 clay contains thin discrete beds of coarser material, include shell hash, possibly indicating deposition 249 above storm wave base before deepening to uniform silty clay representing deposition on the shelf below 250 storm wave base at the top of the informal marine member.
+Overall this 235 interval represents a fining upward sequence from sand to sandy silt to silty clay; the sandy clay contains thin discrete beds of coarser material, include shell hash, possibly indicating deposition above storm wave 236 base before deepening to uniform silty clay representing deposition on the shelf below storm wave base at 237 238 the top of the informal marine member.

-The upper marginal marine informal member of the Clubhouse Formation in the Smith 251 252 Elementary core (~305.0-288.5 m) is composed of meter-scale beds of silty to well-sorted sandstone 253 which generally become coarser up section, interbedded with centimeter scale beds of claystone.
-Some 254 beds contain woody debris and pyrite.
-A single bivalve occurs near the very base of the member, and a 255 few discrete burrows are observed between 294 and 292 m.
-Flaser bedding occurs in a clay bed at 291.7 256 m.
-The overall coarse-grained nature of these beds, and the alternating terrestrial and marine indicators 257 lead us to interpret this interval as being marginal marine, perhaps representing distributary mouth bars.
-258 The overlying contact with the Collins Creek Formation is marked by a readily observable unconformity.
+The informal non-marine member of the Clubhouse Formation in the Smith Elementary Core (~305.0-288.5 m) is composed of meter-scale beds of silty to well-sorted sandstone generally becoming coarser up section, interbedded with centimeter scale beds of claystone.
+Some beds contain woody debris and pyrite.
+A single bivalve occurs near the very base of the unit, and a few discrete burrows are observed between 294 and 292 m.
+Flaser bedding occurs in a clay bed at 291.7 m.
+The overall coarse-grained nature of these beds, and the alternating terrestrial and marine indicators lead us to interpret this interval as being marginal marine, perhaps representing distributary mouth bars.
+The overlying contact with the Collins Creek Formation is marked by a clear unconformity.

-259 4.2 Biostratigraphy
+247 4.2 Biostratigraphy